 Visit our 6-foot-tall statue re-creation of one of da Vinci’s most famous sketches – Vitruvian Man.
 Draw inspiration from da Vinci’s studies of proportion as you investigate the concept of ratios.

 Scramble over a model of Leonardo da Vinci’s ingenious self-supporting bridge.
-Leonardo designed his self-supporting bridge without any nails, ropes, or other fasteners, relying on friction and gravity to allow users to cross safely.
+Leonardo designed the bridge to stand without any nails, ropes, or other fasteners, relying on friction and gravity to allow users to cross safely.